 Steps

-The panel is team-scoped.
-When a team is selected, exec approvals are filtered to that team’s agents (requests with noagentId always show); selecting no team shows all.
+Both surfaces are scoped.
+On the board, when a team is selected, exec approvals are filtered to that team’s agents (requests with noagentId always show); selecting no team shows all.
+The chat tray is scoped to the team or agent you have open.
 Exec approvals are sorted oldest-first.

 Each exec approval card shows: